 What General Contractors Bring to the Table

 A general contractor does for construction projects what a wedding planner does for weddings.
-Having one person, or one entity, bring all the disparate pieces of a big project together is absolutely essential to a successful end-product.
+Having one person, or one entity, bring all the disparate pieces of a home renovation project is essential to a successful end-product.

 Whereas many contractors have a team of independent businesspeople, or contractors, on hand to perform tasks that require special licensing, they are not always employees of that construction firm.
 Contractors can choose whether they want to bring subcontractors on as regular employees or pay them as independent contractors.

 Generally, it’s more cost-effective for everyone (contractor, subcontractor, and client) to keep them separate.
-Some contractors have both; full-time employees as well as subcontractors whom they can bring in for certain projects.
+Some contractors have both; full-time employees as well as subcontractors whom they can bring in for individual projects.

 “Why not be my own general contractor?
 Seems easy enough.”

 So, why should property owners hire a general contractor versus individual specialists to do various jobs?
 In other words, why doesn’t the property owner act as their own contractor?

 Sure, taking a sledgehammer to the floors, cabinets, and kitchen counter, unhooking some pipes, and popping in a shiny new dishwasher sounds like a breeze.
 But imagine if the new plumbing started leaking, very slowly, into the flooring and subfloor.
 And months after you’ve completed the project, your floor is destroyed, and you have no idea which part of the dishwasher is at fault.

 That means you are liable for thousands of dollars worth of damage, and you’ll have to call in a professional anyway.
 Plumbers and other subcontractors have certain protections that cover you and them in the case that something like this happens.

 So, in light of all that could go wrong going it alone (and something undoubtedly will), owners should at least start by asking themselves a few basic questions about: